motoharu-gosuto/psvcd/README.md

 Due to properties of my prototype board I was not able to solder separate jumper for each line.
 But you can do it.

 GPIOH AC7 line should be connected to USB 5V pin of FT232h through 39K Ohm pull-up resistor.
-GPIOH AC8, AC9 pins can not be used in MPSSE mode of FT232h so they are not connected.
+This is required for self powered configuration.
+Please consider looking in FTDI datasheets.

-MPSSE mode will be explained later.
+GPIOH AC8, AC9 pins can not be used in MPSSE mode (explained later) of FT232h so they are not connected.
 VREGIN pin of FT232h should be connected to 3.3 volt output of voltage regulator.

 3V3, VCCIO pins should be connected to 3.3 volt and two GND pins should be connected to ground.